 This chapter describes the router settings for administering and maintaining your router and home network.
-See Remote Management on page 80 for information about checking the status of your router over the Internet, and Traffic Meter on page 83 for information about monitoring Internet traffic on your router's Internet port.
+These settings are available from the Administration menu on the genie ADVANCED tab.
+For information about checking the status of your router over the Internet, see Remote Management on page 93.
+For information about monitoring Internet traffic on your router's Internet port, see Traffic Meter on page 95.